makers-for-life/makair/README.md

-MakAir — Covid-19 Respirator
+MakAir — Covid-19 Ventilator
 =====

-**Mass-producible open-source Covid-19 ARDS respirator.
-Aims at helping hospitals cope with a possible shortage of professional respirators during the outbreak.
+**Mass-producible open-source Covid-19 ARDS ventilator.
+Aims at helping hospitals cope with a possible shortage of professional ventilators during the outbreak.
 Worldwide.**

 We are a distributed team of 200+ contributors, mostly spread through France.
 Makers, developers, university teachers, researchers and medical teams collaborated on this project.
 Our testing & assembly operations are located in France.

-As to ensure international outreach, we made sure that contents required to build your own MakAir respirator are available in English.
+As to ensure international outreach, we made sure that contents required to build your own MakAir ventilator are available in English.

 If you're new there, please read the explanations below. _Your contributions are much welcome!_